 You'll also love this:

-NEW: The Sightseeing Pass now includes free admission to the Edge and the Vessel!
+NEW: Both the Sightseeing Flex Pass and the Sightseeing Day Pass now include free admission to Edge and the Vessel!

 Which is Better, the New York Sightseeing Flex Pass vs. Go New York Explorer Pass?